FUFUGUA/GorillaLoader/README.md

-# GorillaLoader and GorillaInternal
+# GorillaLoader

-GORILLAMAINTAINER UPDATED 23.4.2024 Gorillamaintainerx64 released 4.12.2024
+GorillaLoader UPDATED 23.4.2024 GorillaLoaderx64 released 4.12.2024

-You can use the GorillaMaintainer64.exe to inject and unload the specified dll to the TF2 64-bit process.
+You can use the GorillaLoader64.exe to inject and unload the specified dll to the TF2 64-bit process.

 A cheat loader for TF2

-GorillaMaintainer features an integration of the VAC-bypass by Daniel Krupinski.
+GorillaLoader features an integration of the VAC-bypass by Daniel Krupinski.